NBR: Neutralization Based Reclamation: NBR+

-\figref{usb} compares the complexity of using \hp, \nbr and \debra in the insert operation of a lazy list.
-As is evident in \figref{usbhp}, \hp is difficult to use because it requires a programmer to protect every record by announcing hazard pointers at a $swmr$ location, using store/load fence or $xchg$ to ensure that each announcement is observed timely by subsequent reads by other threads, validating that the announced record is still safe before dereferencing it, and restarting if validation fails.
+\figref{usb} compares the difficulty of using \hp, \nbr and \debra in the insert operation of the lazy list of Heller et~al.~\cite{heller2005lazy}.
+As \figref{usbhp} demonstrates, \hp is cumbersome to use because it requires a programmer to protect every record by \textit{announcing} hazard pointers, using a store/load fence or $xchg$ instruction to ensure that each announcement is visible in a timely manner by other threads, validating that the announced record is still safe before dereferencing it, and restarting if validation fails.
 Programmers also need to unprotect records that they will no longer dereference, further increasing the need for intrusive code changes.

 On the contrary, applying \nbr to a data structure operation is, intuitively, similar to performing two-phased locking, in the sense that the primary difficulty revolves around identifying where the \wtp should begin, and which records it will access.
-As shown in \figref{usbnbr}, the programmer just needs to invoke \func{begin\rdp} before the operation accesses its first shared record, for example, at the start of the traversal for target records in a lazy-list.
-And, invoke \func{end\rdp} before modifying any shared record, for example, in the lazy-list the \wtp begins just before the lock acquisition on pred.
-If there are no modifications to be performed in an operation, for example, in the \func{contains} operation of a lazy-list, the programmer can simply invoke \func{end\rdp} before returning from the operation.
+The programmer just needs to invoke \func{begin\rdp} before the operation accesses its first shared record, in this example, at the start of the traversal for target records.
+Then s/he must invoke \func{end\rdp} before modifying any shared records.
+In this example, the \wtp begins just before the lock acquisition on pred.
+If there are no modifications to be performed in an operation, for example, in the \func{contains} operation of the lazy-list, then the programmer can simply invoke \func{end\rdp} before returning from the operation.

-\debra is simplest as it requires programmers to invoke just two functions corresponding to the start and the end of a data structure operation without worrying about the logic in the operation (\figref{usbdebra}).
+\debra is simplest as it requires programmers to invoke just two functions corresponding to the start and the end of a data structure operation (\figref{usbdebra}).

-In conclusion, we believe that \nbr would only require medium programming effort lying in between the complex HP and simplest DEBRA.
-However, even though DEBRA is simplest, we believe that the benefits due to \nbr's bounded garbage property and better performance outweigh the extra effort of identifying which shared records will be modified by the \wtp and at what location to invoke \func{end\rdp}, to mark the beginning of a \wtp.
+In terms of programmer effort, \nbr finds a middleground between DEBRA and HPs.
+Although \nbr is slightly more involved than DEBRA, we believe that the benefits due to \nbr's bounded garbage property and better performance outweigh the extra effort of identifying which shared records will be modified by the \wtp and where in the code to invoke \func{end\rdp}.

 Just to give readers a quantitative view of the amount of programming effort needed to use HP and NBR we measured number of extra reclamation related lines of code needed to be written in our implementation of \func{insert(), delete() and contains()} methods for the lazylist and DGT.
 We observed that \nbr required only 10 extra lines of code in comparison to 30 extra lines of code needed to use HP.